Cat play and toys: Success rate

-If playing with a human's bare hands, a cat will generally resist using its claws or biting too hard (known as bite inhibition).
-However, play is about predatory behaviour, and a highly excited cat can unintentionally inflict minor injuries to other playmates in the form of light scratches or small puncture wounds from biting too hard.
-With most cats, it is wise to keep playthings at least 20 cm (8") away from fingers or eyes and avoid encouraging a cat to eat inedible toys.
-Cats' claws and mouths contain bacteria that can lead to infection, so it is wise to clean and treat any wounds with an antiseptic solution and seek professional medical services if the wound becomes infected.
-It is also of greatest importance to keep cats safe during play.
-Toys with feathers or strings could lead to death by choking and should be used in supervised play only.
-Similarly, cats may take apart and eat some toys.
-For the safety of the cat, these toys should be used under close supervision or not at all.

 Food

 Catching prey and eating it are two closely related but separate activities.
 Domestic cats often store caught food for later consumption.
 In the wild, eating occurs at the end of the chase once the prey is caught; therefore, incorporating food into hunting games tends to end the interest in play.
-Hidden treats help engage the cat's senses, such as sense of smell, and can be a form of play that enables them to utilize their searching skills.
+Hidden treats, however, help engage the cat's senses, such as sense of smell, and can be a form of play that enables them to utilize their searching skills.